-The Plan was originally effective 05/01/1966.
-This SPD describes the Plan as restated effective 01/01/2019.
+The Plan was originally effective May 1, 1966.
+The Plan was restated effective July 1, 2024.
 This SPD supersedes all previous SPDs.

 ELIGIBILITY FOR PARTICIPATION

 The Plan document has been amended and/or restated into a new Plan document.
 If you were eligible to participate in the prior Plan, you will continue to be eligible to participate in this Plan without satisfying any additional age or service requirements.